akshaylavan/Uber_Clone/README.md

 4. Push to your branch & open a Pull Request

 > ✅ Please follow existing code style, include tests, and ensure linting passes.

+TO RUN THE PROJECT

+To run the project:
+Terminal 1: Start the Backend Server
+1. Navigate to the server directory: bash cd server
+2. Install dependencies:
+bash
+npm install
+3. Start the server:
+bash
+npm start
+Terminal 2: Start the Frontend Application
+1. Navigate to the project directory: bash cd project
+2. Install dependencies:
+bash
+npm install
+3. Start the Vite development server: bash npm run dev
+After running these commands, the frontend should be accessible in your browser at the local address provided by Vite (usually http://localhost:5173).